 - RES Reserved locations.
-Written as zeros and read as undefined. - FDEN Full-Duplex Enable.
+Written as zeros and read as undefined. - Full-Duplex Enable.
 FDEN controls whether full-duplex operation is enabled.
-When FDEN is cleared and the Auto-Negotiation is disabled, full-duplex operation enabled and is not the Am79C978A controller will always operate in half-duplex mode.
-When FDEN is set, the Am79C978A controller will operate in full-duplex mode.

-Note: Do not set this bit when Auto-Negotiation is enabled.
+When FDEN is cleared and the Auto-Negotiation is disabled, full-duplex operation not enabled and is the Am79C978 controller will always operate in half-duplex mode. is When FDEN set. the Am79C978 controller will operate in full-duplex mode.
+Do not set this bit when Auto-Negotiation is enabled.